soukhyasn2698/NewsBuddy/news-summarizer-extension/README.md

-# News Summarizer Chrome Extension
+# News Buddy Chrome Extension

-A Chrome extension that fetches and summarizes news articles using Gemini Nano AI.
+Your friendly news companion - a Chrome extension that fetches and summarizes news articles using AI.

 ## Features